Local repulsion between zeros and critical points of the Gaussian Entire Function: Appendix

-and the result follows. \end{proof} \begin{lemma} The covariance kernel of $F$ is given by \eqref{eq_cF}, and, for $r \geq 0$, the covariance matrix of the vector is given by \eqref{eq_mtotr}. \end{lemma} \begin{proof} Since $G$ is almost surely smooth and has a smooth covariance, we can compute correlations between derivatives of $G$ by exchanging differentiation and expectation in \eqref{eq_kergef}, see, e.g., \cite[Chapter 1]{level}.
+\begin{lemma} The covariance kernel of $F$ is given by \eqref{eq_cF}, the covariance of $F(z)$ and $G(w)$ is given by \eqref{eq_cF_2}, and, for $r \geq 0$, the covariance matrix of the vector is given by \eqref{eq_mtotr}. \end{lemma} \begin{proof} Since $G$ is almost surely smooth and has a smooth covariance, we can compute correlations between derivatives of $G$ by exchanging differentiation and expectation in \eqref{eq_kergef}, see, e.g., \cite[Chapter 1]{level}.
 Recalling that $F(z) = \overline{z} G(z) - \partial G(z)$ we get